core-api/core-api/docs/specification/transport.md

 #### Encoding for `POST`, `PUT` and `PATCH` requests

-If the request method is `POST` or `PUT` and link parameters are included, then the parameters MUST be `JSON` encoded.
+If the request method is `POST`, `PUT` or `PATCH` and link parameters are included, then the parameters MUST be `JSON` encoded.
 The encoded parameters MUST then be included in the request body and the `Content-Type` header of the request SHOULD be set to `application/json`.

 ---